King–Crane Commission: Conclusions regarding Armenia

 The Commission expressed support for the creation of an Armenian state and rejected that Turkey would respect the rights of the Armenian population, in the light of the genocide suffered by the Armenians during the war.

-Significance for the Palestinian cause
+Significance for Palestine

-Even though the Commission's report did not lead to Palestinian independence, it acts as an important historical reference point for Palestinians to prove the existence of their movement, nationhood, and political goals as early as 1919.
+The commission recorded widespread opposition to Zionism among the Arab population of Palestine, while its petition data also indicated strong support for political unity with Syria.
+Of 260 petitions received from OETA South, 221 (85%) favored a united Syria, 24 (9.2%) favored an autonomous Palestine within a Syrian state, and three (1.1%) favored a separate Palestine.

 The report

 Its publication was initially suppressed for various reasons, and later reported by the State Department that publication "would not be compatible with the public interest".
 The Commission's report was ultimately published in the December 2, 1922 edition of the Editor & Publisher magazine.